Vegan Japanese

 This dish is hearty enough to enjoy on its own, but if you want to make it feel like a proper Japanese-style spread, here are a few simple sides and sips that pair beautifully with curry udon:

-• Gyoza (dumplings): Pan-fried vegetable gyoza add a crispy, savoury bite alongside your bowl.
+• yasai gyoza: Pan-fried vegetable gyoza add a crispy, savoury bite alongside your bowl.

-• A simple green salad dressed in sesame dressing balances the richness of the curry broth.
+• A simple green salad dressed in Japanese sesame seed dressing balances the richness of the curry broth.

 • Edamame beans: Steamed and sprinkled with sea salt, these little pods are the perfect protein-packed nibble.

-• Pickled ginger - Sharp, crunchy pickles cut through the curry and refresh your palate between slurps.
+• Pink sushi ginger - Sharp, crunchy pickles cut through the curry and refresh your palate between slurps.

 • Japanese beer or sake - A cold Asahi or Sapporo, or a crisp chilled sake, makes the perfect match (you can also check out our full guide on our favorite japanese beers if you'd like to explore more).